-Consultation with the State/Tribal Historic Preservation Office (S/THPO), and other entities or agencies is an ongoing process that does not begin or end with individual projects.
+Consultation with the SHPOs, THPOs, USFWS, and other entities or agencies is an ongoing process that does not begin or end with individual projects.
 It is a continuing discussion in which information or ideas are exchanged.
 Consultation can take place on an informal basis for most of the EA process, but formal consultation may be required for compliance with some regulations.
-Consultation may be required for federally listed endangered and threatened species or migratory birds (U.S. Fish and Wildlife Service), and for impacts related to aquatic resources, floodplains, and wetlands (Army Corps of Engineers).
-It is also advisable to consult with state fish and game agencies when proposed actions may impact habitat for wildlife and fish populations.
+Consultation may be required for federally listed endangered and threatened species or migratory birds (USFWS), and for impacts related to aquatic resources, floodplains, and wetlands (Army Corps of Engineers).
+The relationship between parks and their SHPOs and THPOs involves communication beyond that for most agency consultation.
+The NPS, SHPOs, and THPOs work closely together at all times to ensure the preservation of archeological, ethnographic, and historic resources.
+Similarly, consultation with USFWS for those parks with federally listed threatened, endangered, or candidate species in ongoing to ensure the protections of listed species and their critical habitats.
+It is also advisable to consult with state fish and game agencies when proposed actions may impact habitat for wildlife and fish populations and other stakeholder agencies.
+The relationship with many consulted agencies involves a stakeholder interaction, rather than a compliance with regulations.

-The IPMT initiated consultation with letters to agencies and authorities (agencies) with a concern for park resources.
-The IPMT divided the parks into clusters by state or area/districts, such that one letter went to each agency office with multiple parks listed as participants in the request for consultation.
+The EPMT initiated consultation with letters to agencies and organizations with a concern for park resources, as part of External Scoping.
+The EPMT divided the parks into clusters by state or area/districts, such that one letter went to each agency office with multiple parks listed as participants in the request for consultation.
 This reduced the amount of paperwork for both parks and the consulting agency.
-The agencies were invited to with the individual parks in their jurisdiction and the IPMT to handle park specific issues.
+The parks initiated consultation at the same time with their affiliated tribes and stakeholders.